People-Pleasing & Repressed Emotions

 The Weight of Repressed Emotions

-The physiological effects of repressed emotions are profound.
+The physiological effects of repressed emotions can be profound.
 Chronic stress caused by unprocessed feelings can lead to increased cortisol levels, which may result in symptoms like headaches, digestive issues, and disrupted sleep.
-Psychologist Susan David, author of Emotional Agility, highlights the importance of emotional acceptance: “Avoiding or denying emotions leads to greater levels of stress and poor mental health outcomes.”

 By allowing yourself to acknowledge and express your emotions in healthy ways—whether through journaling, talking with a trusted friend, or working with a therapist—you not only lighten the emotional load but also support your body in returning to a state of balance and ease.